NeowayLabs/semantic-release/README.md

 **How to use it?**

-After adding new changes with the `git add` command, you can run `commit` on any git project root path and follow CLI steps.
+After adding new changes with the `git add` command, you can run `commit .` on any git project root path and follow CLI steps.

 ```
-commit
+commit .
 ```

  ### How to use `rebase` to rename commit message?